 About Sandra Poppema, B.Sc.

 In 1999, during my final year studying Animal Management, I heard of equine clicker training for the first time.
-I learned the science behind positive reinforcement training and how to apply it correctly when training to builds trust, confidence and respect between horse and rider.
+I learned the science behind positive reinforcement training and how to apply it correctly in training to builds trust, confidence and mutual understanding between horse and rider.
+I finally achieved the ‘magic’ in communicating with horses: no force, no more frustration and …. al lot of fun for the both of us!
 This is what I had in mind when I was a little girl!

 In 2007, I became a certified “Basic Instructor Dressage & Jumping” at the Royal Dutch Horse Sports Federation.
 In 2011 I became a Level 1 Certified Centered Riding instructor, because I wanted to learn more about the rider’s seat and how it influences the horse’s movement.

 A lot of horses of my clients had minor behavioural issues.
 They were hard to catch in the field, difficult to halter, bridle, saddle, deworm or trailer load.
 Sometimes their horses showed undesired behaviours during handling, like biting or walking away while being mounted.

 This is how I started helping riders train their own horses.
 I see much more value in coaching a horse owner how to train their horse, than me training their horse.
 If I do the work, the horse will listen to me, but I am not the person working with the horse on a daily basis.
 What horse owners really need is that their horse behaves safe around them and respond to their cues.

 Kyra, my success story: from feral to fantastic

 My current horse Kyra was born in 2008 in a nature reserve; she was 11 months old when I got her.
 She didn’t accept any human contact in the beginning.
 I tamed and trained her myself using reward-based methods.